-On January 21 2022, the suretyship commitment of TBS EAD was extended with regard to an annex to the credit agreement between Comutel and Raiffeisen Bank AD Beograd, Serbia, in order to secure the due fulfillment of the respective obligations of Comutel.
+On January 21 2022, the suretyship commitment of TBS EAD securing the due fulfillment of the respective obligations of Comutel was extended with regard to an annex for the extension of the term of credit agreement No 265-000001624611-36 between Comutel and Raiffeisen Banka AD Beograd, Republic of Serbia, until January 31 2023.
+The annex was signed on January 21 2022.